Greeks: Diaspora

 The total number of Greeks living outside Greece and Cyprus today is a contentious issue.
-Where census figures are available, they show around 3 million Greeks outside Greece and Cyprus.
-Estimates provided by the SAE - World Council of Hellenes Abroad put the figure at around 7 million worldwide.
-According to George Prevelakis of Sorbonne University, the number is closer to just below 5 million.
-Integration, intermarriage, and loss of the Greek language, influence the self-identification of the Greek diaspora (Omogenia); important centres include New York, Melbourne, London and Toronto.
-In 2010, the Hellenic Parliament introduced a law that allowed members of the diaspora to vote in the Greek elections; this law was later repealed in early 2014.
+Where census figures are available, they show around three million Greeks outside Greece and Cyprus.
+Estimates provided by the SAE – World Council of Hellenes Abroad put the figure at around seven million worldwide.
+According to George Prevelakis of Sorbonne University, the number is closer to just below five million.
+Integration, intermarriage, and loss of the Greek language influence the self-identification of the Greek diaspora (omogenia).
+Important centres include New York City, Chicago, Boston, Los Angeles, Sydney, Melbourne, London, Toronto, Montreal, Vancouver, Auckland, and Sao Paulo.
+In 2010, the Hellenic Parliament introduced a law that allowed members of the diaspora to vote in Greek elections; this law was repealed in early 2014.

-The American Hellenic Council's Census 2020 Initiative encourages the Greek American diaspora to identify as Greek when asked about their ethnic origins.
-Identifying as Greek in the US Census will result in funds being invested to support services in the Greek American community, including funding for Greek education, including Greek language programs and services for government-run programs, as well as funding to support Medicare, aged care, Section 8 housing, and many other services.

 Ancient

-In ancient times, the trading and colonizing activities of the Greek tribes and city states spread the Greek culture, religion and language around the Mediterranean and Black Sea basins, especially in Sicily and southern Italy (also known as Magna Grecia), Spain, the south of France and the Black sea coasts.
+In ancient times, the trading and colonizing activities of the Greek tribes and city states spread the Greek culture, religion and language around the Mediterranean and Black Sea basins, especially in Southern Italy (the so-called "Magna Graecia"), Spain, the south of France and the Black sea coasts.
 Under Alexander the Great's empire and successor states, Greek and Hellenizing ruling classes were established in the Middle East, India and in Egypt.
 The Hellenistic period is characterized by a new wave of Greek colonization that established Greek cities and kingdoms in Asia and Africa.
 Under the Roman Empire, easier movement of people spread Greeks across the Empire and in the eastern territories, Greek became the lingua franca rather than Latin.
 The modern-day Griko community of southern Italy, numbering about 60,000, may represent a living remnant of the ancient Greek populations of Italy.